DudeThatsErin/MacNPCSetup/README.md

 The **only** reason why I don't use the built-in tool is because ShareX is free.
 It doesn't do much that I can't do with the Clipping Tool.

 ## Task Management
-I alternate between [Todoist](https://todoist.com) and [Things 3](https://culteredcode.com).
+I alternate between [Todoist](https://todoist.com), Apple Reminders, and [Things 3](https://culteredcode.com).
 Things 3 is a great app but it has shortcomings.
 I talk about them on my website, [App Seeker](https://appseeker.org).
 You can go through to App Seeker to read about each of them.

 ## Quick Launching
 This only applies to Mac because Windows already has a "Quick Launcher" with the search built into the start bar, though it isn't anywhere near as good as Spotlight on Apple devices.
 Though the built-in spotlight search is a bit slow and doesn't have as many features as the search I use to replace it.